Skip to main content ↓

 But how do you get to know your readers?
 It’s simple, really…

 • Ask them questions: Send your subscribers a quick survey to learn about them.
-Pro tip: offer a small incentive for completing the survey so you get more responses.
+Pro tip: offer a small incentive for completing the survey to get more responses.

 • Dig into your analytics: How do your readers engage with your current messages?
 What subject lines generate the most opens?
 What content types boost clicks?